Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/buttons_and_controls.rst

 Eye Dropper
 -----------

-The eye dropper allows you to sample a color from anywhere in the Blender window.
-The Eye Dropper can be accessed from any color picker or by pressing :kbd:`E` with the mouse hovering over the color property.
+The eye dropper allows you to sample from anywhere in the Blender window.

+The eyedropper can be use to select different kinds of data.

+Color
+   This is the most common usage.
+Objects / Object-Data
+   This is used with object buttons such as parent, constraints or modifiers to select an object from the 3D view.
+Camera Depth
+   Number buttons effecting distance can also use the eye-dropper, this is most useful for camera depth of field.

+- :kbd:`E` will activate the eye-dropper while hovering over a button.
-:kbd:`LMB` and dragging the eyedropper will mix the colors you drag over which can help when sampling noisy imagery.
+- :kbd:`LMB` dragging will mix the colors you drag over which can help when sampling noisy imagery.
-:kbd:`Spacebar` resets and starts mixing the colors again.
+- :kbd:`Spacebar` resets and starts mixing the colors again.

 .. _curve-widget: